danielwertheim/Ensure.That/README.md

 ### Using extension methods
 Since `v7.0.0` the `Ensure.That` flavour below has been marked as **`Obsolete`** with a warning and will be removed in the next major version (`v8.0.0`).

-This is the initial way of doing validation, but **this IS NOT my prefered way**.
+This was the initial way of doing validation, but **this IS NOT my prefered way**.
 Why?
 Well because it will create a new instance of `Param<T>` wrapping the value being passed, so that the context-aware extension methods can target correct type. *Imagine doing this in a loop on a multitude of instances...*